dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 When the yellow error bar is expanded, each instance of the error is listed.
 Many error types include an exact location in the following format: _\<project name>_ _\<form name>_ Line:_\<line number>_ Column:_\<column number>_.
 If a call stack is associated with the error, you can select the **Show Call Stack** link to see it.
 Examining the call stack may further help you resolve the error.

 > [!IMPORTANT]
-> The error window currently contains a bug which only displays the first error encountered.
->
 > The elements of an error may vary based on the code language you're using.

 ## Help with this error